jarvismayur/-Hackerrank-Problem-Solving-Python/README.md

 ```

 Each folder contains Python files corresponding to the problems under that category on HackerRank.
 The files are named after the problem for easy identification.

+## Documentation

+Each folder in this repository contains a README.md file that serves as comprehensive documentation for the problems under that category.
+The documentation is organized to help you understand the concepts, syntax, and potential pitfalls related to each problem.
+Here's a breakdown of what you'll find in the documentation:

 ## Getting Started